 - Translating Courses into Indigenous Languages

-For the last two years, we have commissioned some of our students to translate and print Don’s courses into their native languages.
-To date, some courses have been translated into Runyankore, Kinyarwanda, Luganda, and Swahili.
+We have commissioned some of our students to translate and print Don’s courses into their native languages.
+To date, some courses have been translated into Kinyarwanda and Swahili.
 This is important since many African pastors do not have the opportunity to learn English, and most English speakers will preach and teach in their native languages.
 Translating also has other benefits.
 Pastors who translate courses also learn those courses very well, and they make extra income for supporting themselves and their families—a good way to “help without hurting” them with dependence.
 Very few pastors are adequately supported by their congregations, and additional jobs are scarce.
 They need creative means of earning income.
 Our generous supporters have made it possible to pay for translation work (“the laborer is worthy of his wages” Lk.
 10: 7; 1 Tim.
 5: 18), providing both income and theological education simultaneously.

 - Curriculum Development

-For the last eleven years we have had the privilege of developing courses for our African students.
+For many years we have had the privilege of developing courses for our African students.
 Our courses include Systematic Theology, Apologetics, Biblical Interpretation, Church History, Christian Worldview, and commentaries on Ecclesiastes, Job, Proverbs, Galatians, 1 and 2 Timothy, 1 Peter, Revelation, the Synoptic Gospels, and the Major and Minor Prophets.
-When he is not teaching in Africa, Don will be doing research and writing new courses that also may be translated into indigenous African languages.
-Teaching is an extension of his time and effort in doing research and writing.
-The MINTS curriculum also requires students to write commentaries and theological papers pursuant to their degrees.
-Their written work, contextualized for the African audience and informed by the African mind, contributes to African scholarship in ways that no westerner can.
+When he is not teaching in Africa, Don is doing research and writing new courses that also may be translated into indigenous African languages.